sylentillyaltbecauseillprobgettermed/Colton-the-OGFN-Gooner-FRFR/README.md

 **Lets begin from zero.**

-It all started with me optimizing colton's pc (these where the just windows tweaks, before he installed XOS)
+It all started with me optimizing colton's pc thru anydesk (these where the just windows tweaks, before he installed XOS)

 i needed to use his notepad to talk with him because my mic was broken at that time.
 I open his notepad and his last open window in there was a website with... questionable.. toys? he immediatly closed it and i made a excuse i didnt see it.